-The Navigable Channel On the River Shannon and sometimes on a canal, the navigable channel is indicated by coloured buoys.
-The rule is simple: - A boat going upstream should leave the red buoys on its left and black buoys on its right. - A Boat going downstream (i.e. going down towards the sea or going down a set of locks), should leave the black buoys on its left and red buoys on its right.
-On the Northern halve of the Shannon-Erne Waterway and Erne System, the navigable channel is marked by red and white marker posts.
+On the River Shannon and sometimes on a canal, the navigable channel is indicated by coloured buoys.
+The rule is simple: a boat going upstream should leave the red buoys on its left and the black buoys on its right.
+A boat going downstream (i.e. going down towards the sea or going down a set of locks), should leave the black buoys on its left and the red buoys on its right.
+On the northern half of the Shannon-Erne Waterway and the Erne System, the navigable channel is marked by red and white marker posts.
 Please keep to the white side of the markers.

+Under Way

+Two boats passing

-Two Boats Passing Normally boats must pass port to port but a downstream boat always has priority over an upstream boat at bridges and areas of restricted water.
+Normally boats must pass port to port but a downstream boat always has priority over an upstream boat at bridges and in areas of restricted water.
 When the waterway is wide enough, boats going downstream stay in the middle and upstream boats move to the left or the right.

-Sound Signals If you intend to alter course to starboard Sound 1 short blast If you intend to alter course to port Sound 2 short blasts If you intend to go a stern Sound 3 short blasts Overtaking You can overtake a boat in front of you as long as the manoeuvre presents no danger and the channel width is greater than 13m.
+Overtaking You can overtake a boat in front of you as long as the manoeuvre presents no danger and the channel width is greater than 13m.
 It is the responsibility of the boat overtaking to keep well clear of the other boat.